Challenges of Equitable Vaccine Distribution in the COVID-19 Pandemic: Discussion and Conclusion

 \section{Discussion and Conclusion}

+Here we present four broad categories of challenges facing vaccine distribution and monitoring in the COVID-19 pandemic in addition to five consequences that these challenges might cause.
+Our work is intended to succinctly compile these findings for governments, organizations, and individuals as they navigate the unprecedented landscape of mass vaccine distribution.
+This is not intended to be an exhaustive enumeration of every challenge likely to be faced in this setting, but we hope to address those challenges with the most potential to negatively impact society should they remain unaddressed.
+Future work will seek to better identify the solutions and frameworks already developed to meet these challenges, in addition to proposing privacy minded digital solutions to many of the obstacles demonstrated in this work.

 The initial step in overcoming the many challenges associated with vaccination in the COVID-19 pandemic is the proper identification of each potential issue.
 In this early draft, we have presented challenges spanning the logistics, health outcomes, user-centric issues, and communication surrounding COVID-19 vaccine development and distribution.
 We explicitly connect these challenges to consequences in disease spread, individual behavior, societal impact, economic impact, and data security.
-Our work is intended to succinctly compile these findings for governments, organizations, and individuals as they navigate the unprecedented landscape of mass vaccine distribution.
-This is not intended to be an exhaustive enumeration of every challenge likely to be faced in this setting, but we hope to address those challenges with the most potential to negatively impact society should they remain unaddressed.
+We hope that the insights illustrated in this paper provide both policymakers and individual patients further information into the many challenges associated with vaccination for COVID-19.

 Many challenges remain unaddressed by current vaccination strategies and guidelines, and, in some cases, no easy solutions exist.
-Nevertheless it is crucial that governments, organizations, academics, and individuals begin to develop the frameworks and approaches necessary to prevail over these challenges.
+Nevertheless, it is crucial that governments, organizations, academics, and individuals begin to develop the frameworks and approaches necessary to prevail over these challenges.

-Future work will seek to better identify the solutions and frameworks already developed to meet these challenges, in addition to proposing privacy-minded digital solutions to many of the obstacles demonstrated in this work.

 Advances in technology and global cooperation have brought about the development of incredibly efficacious vaccine candidates.
-The same forces must be harnessed in a transparent, privacy-minded manner in order to ensure the equitable and effective distribution of COVID-19 vaccines.
+These same forces must be harnessed in a transparent, privacy-minded, user-centric manner in order to ensure the equitable and effective distribution of COVID-19 vaccines to all.

 \begin{backmatter}